What is a Liability Waiver or a Release Form?

 Release forms may lower risk

-Does your business offer services or sponsor activities that could cause injuries to customers or participants?
-Examples are horseback riding lessons, aerobics classes, and a bicycle race.
-If your company engages in such activities, your insurer might refuse to issue a policy unless you use release of liability forms (also called liability waivers).
+Some businesses offer services or sponsor activities that can be risky for customers or participants.
+Examples are horseback riding lessons, aerobics classes, and bicycle races.
+If participants are injured they may sue your company for damages.
+You can discourage such lawsuits by requiring all participants to sign a release of liability form (also called a liability waiver) before they begin the activity.

 What is a Release of Liability?

 A release of liability form is a contract between your business and a customer, client, or participant.
-By signing the form, the customer or participant agrees that he or she understands and accepts the risks associated with the activity.
-This person also agrees to waive his or her right to file a liability claim against your company for any injuries sustained from the activity.
+When your customers sign the form, they agree that they understand and accept the risks associated with the activity.
+They also waive their right to file a liability claim against your company for any injuries they sustain from the activity.

 Release of liability forms are intended to limit the number of negligence suits filed by patrons against your business.
-You should consider using these forms even if your insurer does not require them.
-They can help protect your firm against costly lawsuits.
+Your liability insurer may demand that you use them as a condition of providing insurance.
+Release forms help head off costly lawsuits so you should consider using them even if they aren't required by your insurer.

 Myths About Release Forms